David Vitty: Other radio work

 On 5 January 2013 Vitty made his debut on BBC Three Counties Radio presenting Saturday Breakfast for two weeks.

 In 2018, Vitty returned to early morning on the new "Hits Radio", presenting alongside Gethin Jones & Gemma Atkinson.
 It was announced on 30 May 2019 that Vitty and Jones would leave the station, with Atkinson moving to the Drivetime show after her maternity leave.

 Stripey Horse

 In 2014 Vitty set-up a production company called Stripey Horse along with Nic Franklin, Luke Hammersley and Nicola Martin.

-Bands
+Band

-Vitty was part of the comedy folk band Folk Face with Dominic Byrne who is the newsreader on The Chris Moyles Show.
+Vitty was part of the comedy folk band Folk Face with Dominic Byrne, a newsreader on The Chris Moyles Show.

 Dancing on Ice

 Vitty appeared on the 6th series of Dancing on Ice with British adagio ice skater Frankie Poultney.
 He was knocked out in the skate-off on Sunday 13 February 2011.

 Other work

 Vitty has co-presented cover shows on Radio 1 entitled Chappers and Dave, with the ex- The Scott Mills Show sidekick Mark Chapman.
 On 30 December 2006, on the "Celebrity Couples Edition" of The Weakest Link, Chapman and Vitty won, beating the Chuckle Brothers in the final round.
 They both toured student unions across the UK regularly on their 'Chappers and Dave World Tour', and raised money for both Comic Relief and Sport Relief by visiting football stadiums across the UK.

 On 28 February 2007, Vitty appeared in an edition of Ready Steady Cook, beating radio colleague, and former band member of Folk Face, Dominic Byrne.
 He previously presented a programme called Shed Sports 1 on Nuts TV and co-presented on UK Play's The Chris Moyles Show.

 Vitty appeared on BBC game show, Hole in the Wall in an episode aired on 26 September 2009.
 He failed to get through any of the holes except for the very first.

 On 29 December 2009, Vitty appeared on Celebrity Mastermind, raising money for Cancer Research UK.
 He finished third overall on 17 points after the general knowledge round, having recovered from scoring 6 points on the first round answering questions about British motorways.

-Between 2010 and 2012, David provided the narration for Channel 4 series Coach Trip for a total of four series.
-He also occasionally featured in the weekly Moan-In section of Richard Bacon's programme on BBC Radio 5 Live and has co-presented the football phone-in 6-0-6, also on 5 Live.
+Between 2010 and 2012, Vitty provided the narration for Channel 4 series Coach Trip for a total of four series.